Form · Schedule SESide Hustle Tax Calculator

 As a 1099 contractor or freelancer, you are both the employer and the employee.
 That means you pay the full 15.3% self-employment tax — 12.4% for Social Security (up to the wage base of $168,600 in 2024) and 2.9% for Medicare (no cap).

 • Track every business expense.
-Home office, internet, software, supplies, mileage — these reduce your net self-employment income, lowering both income tax and SE tax.
+Home office, internet, software, supplies, mileage — these reduce your net SE income, lowering both income tax and SE tax.

 • Pay quarterly estimated taxes.
 Avoid a surprise tax bill (and potential penalties) by paying estimated taxes each quarter using IRS Form 1040-ES.